Tsvetoslav88/hackerrank/README.md

 # Hackerrank
-The repository offers solution for some of the Hackerrank's Java challenges
+In the repository can be found solutions for some of the Hackerrank's challenges